Improving Rule-based Reasoning in LLMs using Neurosymbolic Representations

 Our contributions include:

-\begin{itemize} \item \textbf{A Neurosymbolic Method for LLMs}: This work represents a first step toward integrating symbolic reasoning into LLMs by using predefined symbolic rules as a proof of concept.
+\begin{itemize} \item \textbf{A Neurosymbolic Method for LLMs}: This work represents a first step toward integrating symbolic reasoning into LLMs .
 We explore the ability of symbolic algorithms to operate within a symbolic space constructed from the LLM’s latent representations. \item \textbf{Symbolic Representations from Hidden States}: We demonstrate the feasibility of decoding state information from LLM hidden layers into structured, compositional symbolic representations using Vector Symbolic Algebras (VSAs).
 These representations enable rule-based manipulation of mathematical and logical constructs. \item \textbf{Improved Performance on Rule-Based Tasks}: By leveraging neurosymbolic processing, our approach achieves significant improvements in accuracy and interpretability on numerical reasoning tasks, outperforming methods like chain-of-thought (CoT) prompting and Low-Rank Adaptation (LoRA) fine-tuning. \end{itemize}

 This work enables symbolic algorithms to run directly within neural networks, laying the groundwork for more advanced neurosymbolic systems that balance the adaptability of LLMs with the reliability of symbolic reasoning.
 By integrating neurosymbolic algorithms and decoding hidden state information into structured neurosymbolic representations, we aim to unlock new possibilities for solving complex, rule-based problems previously only solvable via symbolic approaches such as program synthesis.